-Contemporary Strings: Improvisation, Eclectic Styles & Electric Strings (Online)
+7574 Contemporary Strings: Improvisation, Eclectic Styles & Electric Strings

 Today’s generation of string players want to create their own music.
-Whether through composition, improvisation, arranging or mashups, concrete, practical musical theory is needed in order to navigate harmonic terrain.
-This course will broaden your knowledge, skills and practical application of free improvisation; notated composition; easy tonal improvisation; the “A-Z” of electric strings, including amplification, electric instruments, pickups, effects, loop pedals and more; and the stylistic basics for strings in jazz, folk, blues, rock, etc. Live chat Sessions for this course will take place on Saturday afternoons.
-Specific dates and times will be announced.
+Whether through composition, improvisation, arranging or mash-ups, concrete and practical musical theory is needed in order to navigate harmonic terrain.
+This course will broaden your knowledge, skills and practical application of free improvisation; notated composition; easy tonal improvisation; the “A-Z” of electric strings, including amplification, electric instruments, pickups, effects, loop pedals and more; and the stylistic basics for strings in jazz, folk, blues, rock, etc.

 Instructor: Christian Howes